gitlapse/docs/source/v1/index.md

 ---

 # API v1 Reference
+Crafting software is a crucial human endeavor, at its core its a synthesis of writing and reading sourcecode.
+Gitlapse improves the software reading experiance by converting sourcecode files into watchable videos.
 Gitlapse API v1 lets you build exciting Consumer Apps on top of Gitlapse.

-API v1 doesn`t require authentication, yet fair usage apply.
+Note: API v1 doesn`t require authentication, yet fair usage apply.

 ## Quickstart
 add this quickstart section to the main homepage of the beta and remove launching soon